1Blademaster/pydocuchat/README.md

 ### Adding the OpenAI API key

-Create a `.env` file by using `mv .example.env .env`, then inside the environment file, you can add your OpenAI API key which you can get from [here](https://platform.openai.com/account/api-keys). **DO NOT SHARE YOUR API KEY WITH ANYONE**
+Create a `.env` file by using `mv .example.env .env`, then inside the environment file, you can add your OpenAI API key which you can get from [here](https://platform.openai.com/account/api-keys). **DO NOT SHARE YOUR API KEY WITH ANYONE**.

 Note: in order to ask more than 3 questions a minute, you will have to create a billing account with OpenAI.
 This can be done on the same dashboard where you obtained your API key from.